British Empire Building: 1930s to 1970s

 A two-story free port under the British Empire Building was announced in October 1933.
 The next month, cigarette brand Dunhill opened a three-story tobacco and specialty store in the building, with a mural by Arthur Crisp and the world's largest conditioned humidor.
 Other early tenants included perfumer Yardley London, furniture store Arundell Clarke Ltd., the Empire Galleries art gallery, Imperial Airways, and the Canadian Department of Trade and Commerce.
 By the beginning of 1935, the British Empire Building was 91 percent occupied.
 The building also hosted exhibits such as a display of Ethiopian coins and a model-boat show.
 Rockefeller Center celebrated the building's first anniversary in October 1935 with a "cocktail and tea party" featuring actor Roland Young.
 The last vacant space in the British Empire Building was leased by British company Aluminum Ltd. in April 1937, making it the first building in Rockefeller Center to be fully leased.

 Among the tenants that moved into the British Empire Building in the 1940s were gift store The Waldrons (which expanded its space four times in two years); jewelry firm Staiger & May; shipbuilding magnate Henry J. Kaiser; the Canadian consulate general in New York City; and shoe store Hanan & Son.
-In addition, a memorial to Anzac fighters in World War II opened within the rooftop garden in 1942.
+In addition, a memorial to Anzac fighters in World War I opened within the rooftop garden in 1942.
 Even during World War II, the building was recorded as being fully occupied in 1944.
 After World War II, Rockefeller Center sought to add air conditioning to its original structures, as this feature was already in place in newer buildings.
 The British Empire Building and La Maison Francaise already had cooling systems, which were upgraded.
 Columbia University was tasked with installing air conditioning in the buildings.
 The onset of the Korean War in 1950 delayed the project but, by the next year, Columbia had acquiesced to reimbursing Rockefeller Center Inc. for the installation.

 In the 1950s, menswear retailer Whitehouse and Hardy leased a store in the British Empire Building, and Japan Air Lines opened executive offices there.
 Additionally, Anzac Day commemorations were hosted at the building each year; though the holiday fell on April 25 each year, the celebrations could only take place on weekends due to lease stipulations.
 Leon Barmache redesigned the Yardley London store in the building in 1963.
 Shirt maker Custom Shop, a Magnavox "entertainment center", and jewelry shop Ordiam also occupied space at the British Empire Building in the 1970s.
 A gallery named Nikon House was also operating within the British Empire Building by the early 1980s.
 The building was also upgraded in the early 1980s to comply with more stringent fire-safety regulations.